fgmarcal/py_projects/README.md

-# py_projects
+# Mini Python Projects
-Educational
+Educational Purposes

-# Based on the 100 days of code Bootcamp, by Angela Yu on Udemy
+## Based on the 100 days of code Bootcamp, by Angela Yu on Udemy